The 1972 march that over a decade later would be known as the Dallas Gay Pride Parade. (courtesy of UNT Libraries

 Editor’s Note: This story was originally published in 2019 in honor of the 50th anniversary of the pivotal Stonewall Riots.
-As we near the end of Pride Month, we’re revisiting Billy Fong’s look at the past, present, and future of gay culture in Dallas.
+As we near the end of Pride Month, we’re revisiting Billy Fong’s look at the past, present, and future of LGBTQ culture in Dallas.

 During the wee hours of June 28, 1969, a riot broke out during a police raid at New York City’s Stonewall Inn — a gay bar in Greenwich Village.
 Those in the surrounding neighborhood erupted in response.
 Rioters threw bottles and rushed police barricades.
 Drag queens kicked their heels in the air like the Rockettes and sang: “We are the Stonewall girls.
 We wear our hair in curls … We wear our dungarees above our nelly knees …”

 The riots were a rallying call.
 And change was in the air.
 Fifty years later, our zeitgeist begs a reexamination of gay culture — and not just in the United States, but also in our own city of Dallas.